Heading for Another Financial Crisis?

 The answers to the above questions are apparently a resounding “No,” and the consequences of this lack of knowledge could be disastrous for individuals, their families, communities, and our country.

 A recent National Capability Study by the FINRA foundation, which surveyed 27,564 Americans from June to October, 2015, revealed that 63 percent of respondents could answer no more than three out of five basic questions about money, and only 37 percent could answer four out of five.
 “Individuals need at least a fundamental level of financial knowledge,” the FINRA report stated.
 “This knowledge, paired with financial decision-making skills, can best ensure an individual’s financial capability.”
-But on the five basic survey questions, covering aspects of economics encountered in everyday life—compound interest, inflation, risk and diversification, interest rates and mortgage payments—that fundamental level of knowledge was lacking.
-Despite all the concern and determination to avoid future catastrophe, the percentage of Americans answering more than three out of five questions correctly actually declined from 42 percent to 37 percent between 2009 and 2015.
+But on the five basic survey questions, covering aspects of economics encountered in everyday life–compound interest, inflation, risk and diversification, interest rates, and mortgage payments–that fundamental level of knowledge was lacking.
+This essentially indicates that people would face issues with regard to budgeting and maintaining financial stability in their lives.
+For instance, somebody who wants to buy a house and desires to make the purchase on a mortgage might go through a hard time just to understand the nitty-gritty of the concept, if they have no prior knowledge about the subject matter.
+This is when they would need to consult professionals from firms like Moreira Team (considered one of the most renowned mortgage companies in ga) who can guide them throughout the process.
+But not everyone might be fortunate enough to come across an expert like the one mentioned above.
+Such people would have to struggle a bit in this regard.
+Unfortunately, that seems to be the case for Americans because the percentage of Americans answering more than three out of five questions correctly actually declined from 42 percent to 37 percent between 2009 and 2015–perhaps because they have nobody to teach them the concepts.

-This financial knowledge deficit helps to explain disturbing reports on Americans’ financial state, which include: *18 percent reporting that they spend more than their income; *21 percent reporting medical bills overdue; *9 percent having an “underwater” mortgage, with the balance on the mortgage higher than the value of the home; *50 percent having no rainy day fund of money set aside to cover expenses for three months in case of emergencies; *more than half rating their current financial situation as fair or poor.
+That said, this financial knowledge deficit helps to explain disturbing reports on Americans’ financial state, which include: *18 percent reporting that they spend more than their income; *21 percent reporting medical bills overdue; *9 percent having an “underwater” mortgage, with the balance on the mortgage higher than the value of the home; *50 percent having no rainy day fund of money set aside to cover expenses for three months in case of emergencies; *more than half rating their current financial situation as fair or poor.
+However, it should be noted to lack of financial knowledge doesn’t always correlate with making money.
+Many individuals have comprehensive knowledge about making money online through various means, and some of the best poker sites make a bigger contribution in this regard.
+However, poker sites are just one example of how one can make money on the Web.
+There are many more!
+For instance, those with an in-depth knowledge of the sports world can try their hands at NY mobile sports betting to aid the process of making money.

 “Many people don’t understand budgeting, investing or how simple financial products like loans work,” according to Tom Sagissor, president of RBC Wealth Management-US, in an article last spring in The Street.
 “That puts them at a disadvantage not only during their working years, but as they begin to contemplate retirement.”